Backpropagation Algorithm

 , which is a matrix of \(layer_i\) rows and \(layer_{i+1}\) columns. - \(b_i\) means biases in layer i, which is a row vector of \(layer_{i+1}\) elements.

-- \(a_i\) means activation function in the ith layer, which the output is a row vector, it has \(layer_i\) elements.
+- \(a_i\) means activation function in the ith layer, where the output is a row vector, it has \(layer_i\) elements.

 l